Miriam L. Wallace

 OTHER FIELDS SERVED IN BACCALAUREATE EXAMS OR CO-SPONSORSHIPS:

-Anthropology, Art History, Fine Arts, French Literature, Gender Studies, Hispanic Literatures and Cultures, History, Literature (comparative), Music, Political Science, Sociology, and Theater.
+Anthropology, Art, Art History, French Literature, Gender Studies, Hispanic Literatures and Cultures, History, Literature (comparative), Music, Political Science, Psychology, Sociology, and Theater.